hiiamboris/red-wiki/Case-Sensitive-Map!-Keys.md

 Cons:
 * It's quite a radical change from Rebol, and may receive too much resistance from the already existing community.
 * Would mean that systems that generated file names or URLs to describe Red source would face problems in case-insensitive filesystems, or things like HTML anchors *(which are case insensitive, so if you tried to distinguish `http://help.red-lang.org/append#only` from `http://help.red-lang.org/append#ONLY` you cannot)*.
 This is a real problem faced by Doxygen in generating filenames and URLs for C...if **FoOoBAR** and **fooObar** are semantically distinct, then tricks would needed to generate escaped identifiers with things like **-fo-o-b-a-r** vs **foo-obar**.  *(This is actually just a epicycle of the general problems with distinction you would face in describing the names over a Skype call.)*  Being more permissive about legal characters in words, Red would be harder to invent escape strategies for than C.
+* Once case-sensitivity becomes meaningful for words, different modules by different authors would adopt different policies.
+Some will try to encode data or meaning into casing of the same words *(`Foo` might be an object type, while `foo` is a variable, and `FOO` something else entirely...modules?
+Private vs. public members?
+Etc.)*  The current rarity and irrelevance of case would begin to shift, so that the arguments of why it "doesn't-matter-because-typos-are-rare" will become that the problem is precisely because they are *not* typos.
+If you give people the "feature" they will use it whether you encourage it or not...which could (<sub>would</sub>) be detrimental to the ecology and unique written-language-style goals of the language.

 Note:
 * Most modern languages are like this now.